w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 * [U.S. Section 508 of the Rehabilitation Act](https://www.access-board.gov/about/law/ra.html#section-508-federal-electronic-and-information-technology) — requires ICT that is developed, procured, maintained, or used by U.S. federal agencies to be accessible to people with disabilities
 * [Section 508 Standards](https://www.access-board.gov/ict/) — a U.S. regulation that defines what is necessary for ICT to be considered accessible

-### Comments
-To comment on the WCAG2ICT guidance, [open a new GitHub issue](https://github.com/w3c/wcag2ict/issues/new).
-Please create a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.
-It is free to create a GitHub account.

-If it’s not feasible for you to use GitHub, email your comments to: <public-wcag2ict-comments@w3.org>.
-Please put your comments in the body of the message, not as an attachment.

-If you have comments on the wording quoted from WCAG 2 or Understanding WCAG 2, follow the [Instructions for Commenting on WCAG 2 Documents](/standards-guidelines/wcag/commenting/).